 Playgroups and preschool have benefits for many young children.
 Children can learn important social skills, such as sharing.
 In addition, they may begin to recognize letters, numbers, and colors.
 Learning these skills makes the transition to school smoother.
 Importantly, in a structured preschool setting, potential developmental problems can be identified and addressed early.

-Parents who are in need of child care (see Child Care) may wonder what the best environment is and whether care by others may actually harm their child.
+Parents who are in need of child care Child Care About 80% of children receive child care outside the home before they start school.
+Many children aged 5 to 12 also receive care outside the home before or after the school day.
+Sources of care... read more may wonder what the best environment is and whether care by others may actually harm their child.
 Available information suggests that young children can do well both in their own home and in care out of the home, as long as the environment is loving and nurturing.
 By closely watching the child's response to a given child care setting, parents are better able to choose the best environment.
 Some children thrive in a child care environment where there are many children, whereas others may fare better in their own home or in a smaller group.

 When the child begins to receive homework assignments, parents can help by